Royal Observer Corp Monitoring Post Landline Communications

 The TeleTalk or "Units Intercom LB AD 3460" to give its proper description is battery powered, hence LB in its description for Local Battery, utilising the same design of 6 volt dry battery [Battery, Dry No. 27] fitted in the Warning Receiver.
 Additionally a 67.5 volt battery [Battery, Dry No. 18] is used to send the call signal to the post display plotter.
 AD3460 is the diagram number, the letters AD designate a series of G.P.O. diagrams for Air Defence equipment.

-There is a photograph of the Battery Dry No 18 in the gallery, it is marked as a radio battery, in days before transistor radios, this type of battery would provide the high tension for thermionic valves in a portable radio.
-This particular battery was manufactured in 1971.
+There are photographs both batteries in the gallery.
+Note, the Battery Dry No. 18 is marked as a radio battery, as in days before transistor radios, this type of battery would provide the high tension for thermionic valves in a portable radio.

 Telephone engineers regarded these overhead lines as a bit of a joke.
 In the film Hole in the Ground, the featured post sent an observer out in the fallout to clear the line faults caused by the bomb exploding.
 This was not an easy task in peacetime yet alone a post nuclear holocaust.